Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 The texture is its defining quality: dozens of thin, crisp layers that shatter lightly when you bite into them, releasing a warm, faintly sweet flavour with subtle notes of cardamom.
 When dunked into a cup of Nilgiris black tea — the traditional way to eat it — the layers soften and melt against the tongue in a way that is deeply, specifically satisfying.

 The name itself is revealing.
-The word 'varkey' derives from "varq," an Urdu term meaning a thin layer, directly reflecting its characteristic layered, pastry-like structure.
+The word "varkey" derives from the Urdu term varq, meaning a thin layer — directly reflecting its characteristic layered, pastry-like structure.

 Locals eat it daily.
 Visitors try it once and spend years trying to find it again.
 That gap between availability and demand is exactly what OotyMade was built to close.